-4.2.8 Tint Arrays
+4.2.8 tintArray

-A tint array defines the relationship between a single input value (tint) and multiple output values.
-Tint arrays are used by both the multi processing element tintArrayElement (11.2.14) as well as the namedColorStructure (12.2.5).
-Any of the numeric array types (e.g. uInt8ArrayType) are permitted in a tint array.
-Table 7 depicts the relationship between N tints each made up of M samples per tint in a tint array.
+A tintArray defines the relationship between a single input value (tint) and multiple output values.
+A tintArray is used by both the multi processing element tintArrayElement (11.2.14) as well as the namedColorStructure (12.2.5).
+Any of the numeric array types (e.g. uInt8ArrayType) are permitted in a tintArray.
+The relationship between N tints (each made up of M samples per tint) in a tintArray is depicted in Table 7.